 STEAC Member Terms: Members of the STEAC are appointed for 3-year terms.
-A STEAC member can serve up to one additional year, if mutually agreed to by the Member and the NEON PI and STEAC Chair.
+A STEAC member can serve up to two consecutive terms, if mutually agreed to by the Member and the NEON PI and STEAC Chair, and then must rotate off for a term.
 STEAC terms will start September 1 of each year and conclude August 31, although the Chair may bring exception to the full STEAC in unusual cases.
 Appointments should be made so as to have a steady rotation of committee members, and terms may be extended or shortened by one year to accomplish this by agreement between the STEAC Chair and Battelle.